CBPP hosts policy forum on the implications of trade remedies and international trade

 - Nelson W. Cunningham, President, McLarty Associates, former Special Advisor to President Clinton, Western Hemisphere affairs

 - William Reinsch, Distinguished Fellow, Stimson Center, former Under Secretary for Export Administration, U.S. Department of Commerce

 - Thomas M. Sneeringer, President, Committee to Support U.S. Trade Laws

 C-SPAN broadcasted the event live from the Rayburn building.
-You will find the broadcast archive here (July 21, 2017).
+You will find the broadcast archive here (new window) (July 21, 2017).